jwilsh/Auto_Village_Motors/README.md

 Reliable — LOW — Data was entered manually by employees

-Original — LOW — Third party provider (Amazon Mechanical Turk)
+Original — HIGH — Origional Company Internal Data

-Comprehensive — MED — Parameters match most of Bellabeat products’ parameters
+Comprehensive — MED — All important information about the vehicles are included.

-Current — LOW — Data is 5 years old and may not be relevant

-Cited — LOW — Data collected from third party, hence unknown
+Current — HIGH — Data has been collected from the opening of the busniess until now.

-Overall, the dataset is considered bad quality data and it is not recommended to produce business recommendations based on this data.
+Cited — LOW — Companies own internal data.

 ### 2.4 Data Selection
 The following file is selected and copied for analysis.